KS3 Intent

 To build on both the social and academic skills that young people need to:

-Pupils thrive in our KS3 curriculum; they engage with learning and learn to enjoy being in school.
+Pupils thrive in our KS3 curriculum; they engage with learning and learn to enjoy being in a school environment again.

 Pupils have positive plans for their next phase of transition as they have developed their relevant social skills and ability to regulate their behaviour.
 They are prepared to move on to the challenges of KS4 study.